Introduction

 Mistake 1: Faking or Exaggerating Testimonials

 Nothing destroys trust faster than a fake review.
-The Federal Trade Commission (FTC) has fined companies for fabricated testimonials.
+The Federal Trade Commission (FTC) has fined companies for fabricated testimonials under the Endorsement Guides.
 Always use real, verifiable quotes.
+If you can't find a real testimonial, don't make one up.

 Mistake 2: Only Using Positive Feedback